Pre-K Printable Fun

 Add Animal Masks, and Costumes to your Dramatic Play Space this week.
 Consider creating a Zoo in your space with Animal Habitats, and Stuffed Animals.
 Add plenty of "Zoo Keeper" Dress up items and props.
 Some Ideas Include : Safari Hats, Rubber Boots, Vests, Buckets, Gloves, and Nets.
 The Children can practice caring for and feeding the Animals in their Zoo.
 Add Animal Signs to this space to encourages literacy.

-Club Member Cassandra of Mud pies and Butterflies created this adorable Zoo in her dramatic play space using the Zoo Dramatic Play pack from Pre-K Printable Fun.
+Easily set up this invitation using the Zoo Dramatic Play pack from Pre-K Printable Fun.

 Zoo Theme Construction, blocks and small world play